mattdesl/garnish/README.md

 Messages with `url`, `type` and `elapsed` have a stronger emphasis, messages with just `url` and `type` will be dimmed.

-Other messages are printed gray, with the log name (if available) and level.
+Other messages are printed as usual, with the log name (if available) and level.

 ## License